AugustoBosa/DropMail/README.md

 Enjoy using DropMail to generate temporary email accounts and manage your email communications effortlessly!

+> If you experience any CORS related problem use an browser extension like https://cors-anywhere.herokuapp.com to solve it.

 ### 📺 Demonstration <a name="video"></a>

 Stay tuned for the upcoming video demonstration showcasing the features and functionality of DropMail.